 The Outreach Committee meets virtually two to three times between each ICANN Meeting, and strives to meet face-to-face during ICANN meetings with the BC membership in attendance.
 In addition, updates are provided to the full BC membership via the virtual BC working calls.

-Events and travel support requests are considered and approved by the Outreach Committee.
-Reports of activities are provided to the full BC membership.
-The Outreach Committee is presently engaged in assessing an Onboarding recommendation developed via a mentoring/mentee pilot program that the BC was invited to participate in.
-This pilot program involves a senior mentor, Marilyn Cade, and two newer members of the BC: Omar Mansoor Ansari and Lawrence Olawale-Roberts.
+Events and travel support requests are considered and recommendations made by the Outreach Committee.
+Reports of all activities are provided to the full BC membership.

 EXPECTED OUTCOMES OF OUTREACH EFFORTS